Ravi Kumar Punia

 Ravi Kumar Punia (born 7 February 1993) also known as Ravi Punia, is an Indian professional footballer and India professional coach.
 He plays as a centre-back in the I-League and Santosh Trophy.
 He last played for Rajasthan United in the I-League and Haryana in the Santosh Trophy.

 Early and personal life

-Ravi Kumar Punia was born on 7 February 1993 in Charkhi Dadri, a town in the Indian state of Haryana.
-Punia was educated at the Army Public School located in the Hisar Military Station, where he began playing football by representing the school team.
+Born in Charkhi Dadri, Haryana, Punia went to Army Public School in Hisar, where he began playing football by representing the school team.

 After his performances with Army Public School, he was selected to play for the district team of Hisar, and later represented the Haryana state team.
 While gaining experience playing in numerous states across India such as Haryana, Punjab, Gujarat, Rajasthan, Goa, West Bengal, and Maharashtra.

 Punia is married to Sweta and the couple has a daughter named Myra.
 He is currently employed by the Ministry of Labour and Employment, Government of India.